 Be sure keyboard dictation is turned on in the Dictation pane of Keyboard preferences.

 Note: If you can’t turn on keyboard dictation, Screen Time Content & Privacy Restrictions may be preventing you from using it.
-A family organizer for a Family Sharing group can set up Screen Time for a child and restrict access to Siri & Dictation.
+A family organiser for a Family Sharing group can set up Screen Time for a child and restrict access to Siri & Dictation.
 See Change Apps Content & Privacy preferences in Screen Time.
 Also, when Voice Control is on, you can’t use keyboard dictation.

 Choose the correct language and dialect.
 See Dictate messages and documents.

-Be sure your system has a valid internet connection—choose Apple menu > System Preferences, then click Network .
+Be sure your system has a valid internet connection — choose Apple menu > System Preferences, then click Network .

-Tip: If you need to dictate text when you’re offline, use Voice Control.
+Tip: If you need to dictate text when you’re offline use Voice Control.
 See Control your Mac and apps using Voice Control.

 On a Mac with Apple silicon, general text dictation requests (for example, composing messages and notes, but not dictating in a search box) are processed on the device in many languages and no internet connection is required.
 Dictation in search uses server-based dictation.